 Manipulative Blocks, Fraction Overlays, and Algebra and Decimal Inserts are used at different levels to teach concepts, primarily using the “rectangle building” principle.
 This basic idea, consistently used throughout the program—even through algebra—is one of the best ways to demonstrate math concepts.
 There is also a digital app version of the manipulatives that offers a virtual experience with the manipulatives.
-The app is available for Apple devices and the Chrome browser right now, but Android and Kindle Fire versions are in the works too.
+The app is available for iOS devices.

 One of the things I think makes Math-U-See so popular is that many parents and teachers find that author Steve Demme’s presentations of math concepts helps them to finally comprehend much that they were taught in math but never understood.
 Parents and teachers with a new or renewed enthusiasm for math then do a much better job teaching their own children.